CKs-Technology-News/PrivacyTools/README.md

 - [Pop!_OS](https://pop.system76.com) – A distribution developed by System76, based on Ubuntu and GNOME.
 - [Q4OS](https://www.q4os.org/index.html) – The primary Q4OS aim is stability, it is based on Debian and uses the Trinity DE.
 - [Solus](https://getsol.us/home/) – For beginner, gamer and Windows switcher.
-- [SulinOS GNU/Linux](https://sourceforge.net/projects/sulinos/) – An independent distro that uses binary the [package system](https://pisilinux.org/).
-Sulin is rolling donkey.
+- [SulinOS GNU/Linux](https://sourceforge.net/projects/sulinos/) – An independent rolling distro that uses binary the [package system](https://pisilinux.org/).
 - [XeroLinux](https://github.com/xerolinux) – A Beautiful Arch-Based Linux Distribution for Beginners.